 Feathers uses impartial terms such as, "successive occupations", "expansion", and "aboriginal interactions" (Feathers 1997:8 & 9) but alludes to the connection between occupancy and settlement when mentioning "... regional questions such as prehistoric settlement patterns and land use ..." and "regional similarities" related to "the beginnings and cause of social complexity" (Feathers 1997:8 &10).
-Moreover, much like Fletcher's "Threshold limit (T-limit)" accounting for large areas that are sparsely populated (1995:3) Feathers suggests, "Settlement studies, moreover, include not only large prominent centers but small, dispersed habitations ..."
+Moreover, much like Fletcher's 'Threshold limit (T-limit)' accounting for large areas that are sparsely populated (1995:3) Feathers suggests, "Settlement studies, moreover, include not only large prominent centers but small, dispersed habitations ..."
 (1997:8).
-The terminology problems are clearly seen in Hill when, without defining what is meant by settlement, she uses terms such as, "development of settlements" (Hill 1999:60), "the settlement was established", "it is difficult to place a precise date on the origins of the settlement" (Hill 1999:61), "settlement became established", "later period in the settlement"s development" (Hill 1999:63), "the Welsh settlers who established this settlement...", and "inhabitants of the settlement" (Hill 1999:66).
+The terminology problems are clearly seen in Hill when, without defining what is meant by settlement, she uses terms such as, "development of settlements" (Hill 1999:60), "the settlement" (Hill 1999:61), "settlement became established", "later period in the settlement's development" (Hill 1999:63), "the Welsh settlers who established this settlement...", and "inhabitants of the settlement" (Hill 1999:66).
 The use of "structures inhabited for a longer period" (Hill 1999:64) may well have been a sound place to start creating a definition but, even so, the complications of not considering what a settlement is surfaces in Hill's inability to separate the interrelationship or lack of it between a mining outpost or a distant village or town related to a settlement elsewhere.
 Hill even notes that another author considers "a wider landscape of settlement that includes pastoral and mining interests" (1999:61) then chooses not to follow suit.
 Rather than using the term settlement the terms 'town' or 'village' etc. would have caused less confusion between statements such as, "dwellings in the area", "remains of the village", "a result of settlement", and "vestiges of settlement" (Hill 1999:61).